MrPrimate/ddb-adventure-muncher/README.md

 * Divine Contention
 * Princes of the Apocalypse
 * The Hidden Shrine of Tamoachan

+Noteable books with no notes:

+* Waterdeep: Dungeon of the Mad Mage

 If you wish to help improve the scene wall and lighting information, see the below section.